Kodzila/Kodzila/README.md

 Allow me to introduce myself
 ------
-Welcome on my profile.
-I'm an overal web dev enthusiast.
-Specialised mainly on backend development, however my knowledge grasps all other areas like frontend, devops and project management.
+Welcome to my profile.
+I'm an overall web dev enthusiast.
+I mainly specialize in backend development, but my knowledge covers all other areas such as frontend, devops and project management.

 This one sparks joy
 ------